Whitmore Street: Rydges Hotel

 On the corner of Featherston St, the 17-storey, 280 room Rydges Hotel (formerly the Holiday Inn) opened on 25 January 2007.
 The architects were Studio Pacific and Peddle Thorp.
 4 floors cover the whole site, with a tower above that.
 The development was estimated at $50m, but about $100m had been spent on the hotel, when the developer went into liquidation before the builder, Fletcher Construction, was fully paid.
 It sold for $100m in 2021, when about $5m was needed for earthquake strengthening.

 From 1880 to 1885 the hotel site was Wellington's railway station, with a siding running beyond, across the foot of Whitmore St. At that time the street was described as useless and unnecessary, but was said to have been built due to "strong private and personal influence".
 Te Aro Extension railway crossed Whitmore St to reach Customhouse Quay between 25 March 1893 and 6 May 1917.
 Despite having a crossing keeper, there were several collisions at the level crossing, including a death in 1906.
 The rails south of Whitmore St were removed in 1923, but those to the north remained until 1933.

 New Zealand Railways head office opened beside the line in 1903.
+It was in Renaissance style, built of red, pressed, facing bricks, Oamaru stone, Port Chalmers blue stone and red Marseilles roofing tiles.
+It was 236 ft long, 48 ft wide and had a 90 ft high central tower.
 The Marine Department's shipping branch moved to the corner of Whitmore Street and Waterloo Quay, in the old railway publicity sheds, in 1933.
 In 1938 the Defence Department took over the building.
 By 1940 it had lost its turrets and other decoration, as an earthquake precaution.
 It was demolished in 1982.